 I now believe that this is OUTDATED and that there are better ways to invest.
 My previous suggestion to invest in these asset classes has decreased as US companies have become more and more global.
 Heck, 50% of most company’s sales are from overseas.

 Also, these roads we travel of these alternative investments are wayyy too bumpy and can lead you to vastly underperform the domestic indices.
 In a future post, I will outline our ‘sector rotation’ strategy and why I think that’s a better fit than the usual ‘alternatives’.

 Keep in mind this is one particular example.
 Make sure you understand YOUR risk tolerance, investment objective and individual financial situation before making any investment decisions.

 Feel free to give me a call or e-mail me if you have any further questions.
 Also, if you would like to go through one of the exercises we have described above or to have a personal financial review, please let me know.

 Dave Denniston, Chartered Financial Analyst (CFA), is an author and authority for physicians providing a voice and an advocate for all of the financial issues that doctors deal with.

-The views expressed are those of the author and may not reflect the views of United Planners Financial Services.
 Material discussed is meant to provide general information and it is not to be construed as specific investment, tax, or legal advice.
 Individual needs vary & require consideration of your unique objectives & financial situation.
-In addition, the above list of articles and publications is not, and should not be constructed as, a recommendation, endorsement or sponsorship by United Planners Financial Services
+In addition, the above list of articles and publications is not, and should not be constructed as, a recommendation, endorsement or sponsorship.

 *Past performance is no guarantee of future results